-Two approaches are proposed to simulate propinite along complex karstic networks, while reproducing input statistics and conditional a ta.
+Two approaches are proposed to simulate properties along complex karstic networks, while reproducing input statistics and conditional data.
 Both approaches honor the input distribution.
 The 1D-curvilinear SGS method reproduces the global variogram.
 The results are reasonable but the intrabranch variogram is not reproduced.
 This is not surprising because the algorithm does not account for it.
-The Branchwise 1D-cur ill near SGS method is still not completely satisfactory.
+The Branchwise 1D-curvilinear SGS method is still not completely satisfactory.
 It accounts for the intrabranch and interbranch variograms.
-It partially respects the intrabranch variograms, but it induces a lower value of variance in both the general and interbranch variograms, as well as a slightly narrow or distribution.
+It partially respects the intrabranch variogram, but it induces a lower value of variance in both the general and interbranch variograms, as well as a slightly narrower distribution.
 Additional work is therefore required to design an algorithm that would properly reproduce both the intrabranch and interbranch variograms.